This post from July 2013 was updated and republished in 2019 to reflect our continuous household modifications.

 For natural-living lovahs, food seems to be the greatest focus.
 Movement, for some reason, has become secondary.
 In the same way that a single whole-food meal doesn't constitute a healthy diet, a daily bout of exercise does not constitute a healthy movement plan.
 You are what you eat but you are also "what you move."

-The elimination of furniture was a way for use to take a step closer to all day natural movement.
+The elimination of furniture was a way for use to take a step closer to more natural human movement all day.
 It's an easy step because it does not require more time to more more when you live without furniture.
 It is also a difficult step because it is hard to wrap our minds around the fact that furniture, while completely conventional, is entirely unnatural for the human body.

 To show you that this arrangement isn't super-freaky (at least to me), take a video tour of my house!